ndkhaivn/orbiscrm/pages/Orbis /adding_components.md

 {% include image.html file="adding_components.png" %}

 ## Adding Components
-* Admin is able to create a form via dragging and dropping.
-Click and hold the component, and then drag onto the page to insert it into the page.
+* Drag &  Drop desired component from left sidebar to the workspace to create a component (field).
+* A pop-up will appear for customising the component.